techminer95/Plex-Landing-Page-/README.md

 * Link to [PlexEmail](https://github.com/jakewaldron/PlexEmail)
 * Shows Plex status (online or offline) using [ping.js](https://github.com/alfg/ping.js)

-## Contributors:
-[@EldonMcGuinness](https://github.com/EldonMcGuinness): Added ping.js to the code so the website now checks the server status automatically.

-[@lienma](https://github.com/lienma): Fixed Google fonts so it now chooses between https and http.

-[@HeroCC](https://github.com/HeroCC): There was a missing semicolon in the JS, added it to where it should be.

-[@nagarjuna993](https://github.com/@nagarjuna993): Thanks for the puff img.

-[TheDarocker](https://github.com/TheDarocker): Add a closing > and remove a few unneeded(?)
-HTML tags.

 ## Installing:
 Add this to your webserver root folder.
 You can rename it to your server name if you would like.
 Access it via your IP address.